Daniel Candeias

-Daniel João Santos Candeias (born 25 February 1988) is a Portuguese professional footballer who plays as a winger for Liga 3 club Académica de Coimbra.
+Daniel João Santos Candeias (born 25 February 1988) is a Portuguese former professional footballer who played as a winger.

-He was on the books of both Porto and Benfica, where he was mostly loaned out, and amassed most of his 134 Primeira Liga appearances and 15 goals while at Nacional.
+He was on the books of both Porto and Benfica, where he was mostly loaned out, and amassed most of his 135 Primeira Liga appearances and 15 goals while at Nacional.
 He also played over 100 games in the Turkish Süper Lig with Alanyaspor and Gençlerbirliği, and had spells in Spain, Germany, France and Scotland.

 Club career

 Porto

 Born in Fornos de Algodres, Guarda District, Candeias started his professional career with FC Porto in the 2008–09 season, after emerging through the club's youth ranks and having served a loan at Varzim S.C. in the Segunda Liga.
 He made his official debut for the former in late August, in the 2–0 defeat to Sporting CP in the Supertaça Cândido de Oliveira.

 After having appeared scarcely throughout his first year (also playing ten minutes in the 4–0 loss against Arsenal in the group stage of the UEFA Champions League), Candeias was loaned in late January to league strugglers Rio Ave FC, until the end of the campaign.
 For 2009–10 another loan ensued, as he moved to Recreativo de Huelva in the Spanish Segunda División.

 However, after a few months during which he appeared infrequently, Candeias returned to Portugal in late January 2010 to join F.C.
 Paços de Ferreira, again on loan.
 His first match for his new team was a 1–2 home loss against G.D.
 Chaves in the quarter-finals of the Taça de Portugal.
 His maiden appearance in the Primeira Liga for them occurred on 7 February, as he featured 12 minutes of the 2–1 away victory over Vitória de Guimarães.